Taylor Park is about Family, Community, and Conserving the Natural Beauty of the Santiam Canyon.

 If a group of you go in on a large purchases, then wholesale nurseries might be the way to go for more expensive specimens.

-If your are in the market for trees, I would recommend nothing larger than a 10 gallon specimen, as anything larger will be more difficult to transport and install, they also more early life pruning that can greatly lengthen the lifespan of these plants.
+If your are in the market for trees, we would recommend nothing larger than a 10 gallon specimen, as anything larger will be more difficult to transport and install, they're more early life pruning that can greatly lengthen the lifespan of these plants.
 Larger trees may also suffer a longer transition period if the soil types are very different, whereas a smaller specimen has less initial time in its nursery mix that is intended to maximize initial growth, and more vibrant colors for a more attractive specimen.
-When large trees have spent several season at a nursery, they may lack the strength to successfully transition to the more nutrient depleted soil at the park.
+When large trees have spent several seasons at a nursery, they may lack the strength to successfully transition to the more nutrient depleted soil at the park.